nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 As part of this workshop, you will apply the policy to a specific route (Colors API).
 For more information on how to apply policies to all routes look into the link in the References section.

 Inspect the `module5/api-runtimes-vs-with-waf.yaml` file.
-This file modifies the `apis` VirtualServer object from module 1 and applies the App Protect policy, "waf-policy", to block attacks against the Colors API.
+This file modifies the `apis` VirtualServer object from Module 1 and applies the App Protect policy, "waf-policy", to block attacks against the Colors API.

 Run the following command to update the existing `apis` VirtualServer object with the App Protect policy and associated manifests.